Muslim National Guard

-The Muslim League National Guard, also called Muslim National Guard, was a quasi-military organization, associated All-India Muslim League that took part in the Pakistan Movement.
-It actively took part in the violence that ensued during the Partition of India.
+Muslim League National Guards, or Muslim National Guards, was the name of a quasi-paramilitary organization associated All-India Muslim League that took part in the Pakistan Movement.
+The organisation was active in the violence that led up to the partition of India and the violence that followed it.
+It was also a key instigator in the Kashmir conflict.

 In East Bengal, the Muslim National Guard was popularly known as the Azrail Bahini.